 - 1. Find the range = largest value smallest value - 2.
 Pick the number of classes to use.
 Usually the number of classes is between five and twenty.
 Five classes are used if there are a small number of data points and twenty classes if there are a large number of data points (over 1000 data points).
-(Note: categories will now be called classes from now on.) - 3.
-Class width = $\frac{\text{range}}{\# \text{classes}}$ Always round up to the next integer (even if the answer is already a whole number go to the next integer).
-If you don't do this, your last class will not contain your largest data yolus, and you would have to add next integer).
-If you don't do this, your last class will not contain your largest data value, and you would have to add another class just for it.
-If you round up, then your largest data value will fall in the last class, and there are no issues.

-- 4. Create the classes.
+(Note: categories will now be called classes from now on.) - range d aloose Always round up to the next integer (even if the answer is already a whole number go to the next integer).
+If you don't do this, your last class will not contain 3.
+Class width = -# classes your largest data value, and you would have to add another class just for it.
+If you round up, then your largest data value will fall in the last class, and there are no issues. - 4.
+Create the classes.
 Each class has limits that determine which values fall in each class.
 To find the class limits, set the smallest value as the lower class limit for the first class.
 Then add the class width to the lower class limit to get the next lower class limit.
 Repeat until you get all the classes.
-The upper class limit for a class is one less than the lower limit for the next class. - 5.
+The upper class limit for a class is one less than the lower limit for the next - class 5.
 In order for the classes to actually touch, then one class needs to start where the previous one ends.
 This is known as the class boundary.
 To find the class boundaries, subtract 0.5 from the lower class limit and add 0.5 to the upper class limit. - 6.
 Sometimes it is useful to find the class midpoint.
-The process is lower limit +upper limit
+The process is $Midpoint = \frac{lower limit + upper limit}{limit}$ - 7.
+To figure out the number of data points that fall in each class, go through each data value and see which class boundaries it is between.
+Utilizing tally marks may be helpful in counting the data values.
+The frequency for a class is the number of data values that fall in the class.